-Organic Furniture: Going Nontoxic on a BudgetGreen Living
+Organic Furniture: Going Nontoxic on a BudgetUpdated: February 22, 2017Green Living

-I’ve written several articles in the past about the importance of sourcing a nontoxic mattress to facilitate healthy sleep habits.
+I’ve written several articles in the past about the importance of sourcing a nontoxic mattress and healthy pillow to facilitate deep, sound sleep habits.
 But what about furniture?
 Most of us sit quite a bit and even sleep on the couch occasionally (you know, zonking out during a boring Netflix selection).
 Considering the purchase of organic furniture when budgeting for home furnishing is nearly as important a decision.

 One person grappling with this decision recently emailed me about it to ask for input.
 Kyra writes: